michaeljaltamirano/eslint-plugin/README.md

 Strongly-opinionated ESLint configuration.

 Currently there are no additional rules added via the plugin, so it is purely configuration.
-It was setup as a plugin in the event bespoke rules are added in the future.
+It is setup as a plugin in the event bespoke rules are added in the future.

 ## Usage

 ### Installation

-`yarn add @michaeljaltamirano/eslint-plugin --dev` or `npm install @michaeljaltamirano/eslint-plugin --saveDev`
+`npx install-peerdeps --dev @michaeljaltamirano/eslint-plugin@latest`

-### All
+### All (Base, Jest, React, Prettier, TypeScript)

 ```json
 "extends": "plugin:@michaeljaltamirano/all"